 How to diagnose the P0344 code

-This is a guide to how a skilled automotive technician would diagnose this trouble code.
-It may require some car electrician skills and require some tools.
-Because the trouble code is intermittent, you fault may not occur when you are diagnosing it.
-But it’s always good to check it.
+This is a guide on how an experienced automotive technician would diagnose this fault code.
+It may require some automotive electrical knowledge and some tools.
+Since the error code is intermittent, the error may not occur during diagnosis.
+But it is always good to check it.

 Connect a car battery charger

-Always connect a Charge your battery to your vehicle before starting doing any troubleshooting.
-I do recommend to get a charger that is charging over 4 amperes.
-If you are troubleshooting with the ignition ON a lot, it may drain your battery if it is not giving enough power.
+Always connect a battery charger to your vehicle before you start troubleshooting.
+I recommend getting a charger that charges over 4 amps.
+If you do a lot of troubleshooting with the ignition on, the battery may be discharged if it is not powerful enough.

 Connect an OBD2 scanner

-Connect an OBD2 scanner to your car.
-Verify the P0344 code.
-At this moment you have two options, either erase the trouble code and charge your battery and hope that it is not coming back.
-But I do recommend that you diagnose it properly to see if you can find any problems.
+Connect an OBD2 scanner to your vehicle.
+Check the code P0344.
+At this point, you have two options: either you clear the error code and recharge your battery, hoping it does not come back; or you make a proper diagnosis to see if you can find any problems.

 Locate your camshaft sensor

 Locate your camshaft sensor.
-It is located anywhere near one of the camshafts.
-You can see an example picture of a camshaft sensor at the top of the article.
-You have to identify if you have an hall sensor or VR sensor for the next tasks.
-Hall sensor = 3 pins/wires and VR sensor = 2 pins/wires.
+It’s located somewhere near one of the camshafts.
+You can see a sample image of a camshaft sensor at the top of the article.
+You need to determine if you have a Hall sensor or VR sensor for the next tasks.
+Hall sensors have 3 pins/wires and VR sensors have 2 pins/wires.

 Check for damages/corrosion

-Check in the camshaft position sensor connector plug to see if you can see any damages or bad connection.
-If you find any green coloured metal, there have probably been water infiltration and caused bad connection at the pins.
-To clean it up you can use an Electric Cleaner.
-Check for any oil leaks around the camshaft sensor and clean it up if it’s a lot of oil around it.
+Check the connector plug of the camshaft position sensor to see if you can detect damage or bad connections.
+If you find green-colored metal, it is likely that water has entered and caused a bad connection at the pins.
+You can use an electric cleaner for cleaning.
+Check for oil leakage around the camshaft sensor and clean it if there is a lot of oil around it.